Corporate Governance Guidelines

 Management Succession and CEO Compensation

 The Board of Directors shall develop and maintain an appropriate succession plan with respect to the position of CEO.
-The Nominating and Corporate Governance Committee is responsible for making recommendations to the Board about succession planning which may include the development of a Succession Committee at the Board’s discretion.
+The Nominating and Corporate Governance Committee is responsible for making recommendations to the Board about succession planning for the CEO which may include the development of a Succession Committee at the Board’s discretion.
 The Nominating and Corporate Governance Committee, through the Succession Committee if so established, also shall recommend to the Board succession plans in the event of an emergency or the retirement of the CEO.
+In addition, the Compensation Committee assesses executive succession plans and organization capacity at least annually.

 The Compensation Committee is responsible for determining and approving, together with the other independent directors, the annual compensation of the CEO.